Anksss3d/TDA-Histopathology/README.md

 This repository contains code for the Topological Data Analysis used for Histpoathology Tumor image classification.

 Following files contains different code used for the experiments in this paper.
+All code files contains the information about each function implemented in is as comments.

 ## analysis.py
 This file contains code for curves shown in the paper.
 Also it contains the code for generating different evaluation metrics using the confusion matrix of the test set results.